conradakunga/Blog/_posts/2025-12-19-setting-up-web-api-endpoints-to-collectively-require-authentication-in-c-net.md

 In this manner, **all endpoints that we create from the `secured` class** automatically require authorization.

-We can, however, conditionally skip this by calling the [AllowAnonymous()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.allowanonymousattribute?view=aspnetcore-10.0) method on the endpoint.
+We can, however, conditionally **skip authorization for an endpoint** added using the `secured` `RouteGroupBuilder` by calling the [AllowAnonymous()](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.allowanonymousattribute?view=aspnetcore-10.0) method on the endpoint.

 Like this: